japa/japa.dev/content/runner/grouping-tests.md

 ```
 :::

-An instance of the [Group class](https://github.com/japa/core/blob/develop/src/Group/index.ts) is given to the callback as the first argument.
+The callback is given an instance of the [Group class](https://github.com/japa/core/blob/develop/src/Group/index.ts) as the first argument.
 You can access it to configure the group or tests within the group.

 In the following example, we define a timeout for all the tests using the `group.each.timeout` method.